Generic selectors

 Declaration of patient consent

-Patient’s consent not required as patients identity is not disclosed or compromised
+Patient’s consent was not required as the patients identity was not disclosed or compromised.

 Conflicts of interest